-A student with a valid reason for not finishing course requirements on schedule may be granted 1 month of additional time by the instructor to finish the course.
-The student must have successfully completed at least 50% of the coursework and no more than 50% of a student's courses may be extended at one time.
-During the extension, the student receives the grade of "I", denoting an incomplete course.
-If the course is not completed during the time of the extension, the student will receive the grade of "F".
-A fee of \$35 per credit hour per month will be charged for course extensions.
+A campus student with extenuating circumstances who is unable to finish course requirements on schedule can be considered for one (1) month of additional time by the instructor to finish the course if the student meets the qualifying criteria.
+During this time, the student receives the grade of "I", denoting an incomplete course.
+If the course is not completed during the month's time, the student will receive the grade of "F".
+A fee of \$35 per credit hour will be charged for the one month course incomplete.
+Woods Online students are not eligible to receive extensions.